Post Author: Eugene Nagawiecki

 Why is buying an album any different?

 Spoiler alert: it’s not.
-When a client wants something as significant and precious as an album they want to have a rough feel of what they’re going to get.
+When clients want something as significant and precious as an album, they want to have a rough feel of what they’re going to get.
 This doesn’t mean they have to have complete control of what you offer them - no Ford dealership is going to sell you the latest BMW after all – but they need a feel of what you have (quite literally).
 This is why having studio samples is essential.

 CAB_Grey_Winter_Couple_17-1-1

-Take myself as an example.
-I’ll be honest, before I started working at this company - a high-quality, professional printing lab - I didn’t really have any interaction with professional photo albums.
-So when I heard I was working for a company that sold photo albums my first thought was “Oh, OK, but now how are these scrapbooks with slots for interchangeable photos going to sustain my salary?”
-Then I saw the prices for photo albums and was thinking this really is a joke.
-Yet, THEN, I saw and felt in-person what a photo album REALLY is and not only was I convinced my financial future was secure, but wondered why they aren’t more expensive!
+Take me as an example.
+I’ll be honest before I started working at this company - a high-quality, professional printing lab - I didn’t really have any interaction with professional photo albums.
+So when I heard I was working for a company that sold photo albums, my first thought was, “Oh, OK, but now how are these scrapbooks with slots for interchangeable photos going to sustain my salary?”
+Then I saw the price for photo albums and thought this really is a joke.
+Yet, THEN, I saw and felt in person what a photo album REALLY is, and not only was I convinced my financial future was secure, but I wondered why they aren’t more expensive!

 Lonely elderly man recollect happy memories from his life